Cityopt/cityopt/trunk/misc/CITYOPT_Apros_models.md

   to a simulation time of 0.
   [timeOrigin in table SimulationModel]

+- human-readable description in a selected language [description in table SimulationModel]

 The other fields in table SimulationModel are ignored by the simulation code.